-The best fall meal ever has got to be chili!
-This black bean chili is a lower-carb version of the original.
-So you can have that same great chili feeling but stay within your carb budget.
+The best fall meal has got to be chili!
+This low-carb black bean chili is similar to the original, so you can have that same excellent chili feeling but stay within your carb budget.
+Chili is naturally gluten-free and dairy-free unless you add these things intentionally.

-We make chili in the crockpot year-round, but it always tastes better when it’s cold outside.
+We make chili in the slow cooker year-round, but it always tastes better when its cold outside.
 Who am I kidding?
-Here in Arizona, it’s definitely not cold yet, but you can just tell that fall is coming.
-The fall feeling is here and that means, it’s time for some chili.
+It’s not freezing here in Arizona yet (or ever), but you can tell that fall is coming.
+The fall feeling is here, meaning it’s time for some chili.

-This chili is a little different...if you been following me for a while, you know that I've had to battle with leaky gut in the past.
-Even though I've won the battle and recovered from leaky gut, while I was reacting to a ton of different foods, I had to figure out how to substitute those foods out in recipes.
+This chili is a little different.
+If you have been following me for a while, you know that I've had to battle a leaky gut in the past.
+Even though I've won the battle and recovered from a leaky gut while reacting to many different foods, I had to figure out how to substitute those foods in recipes.

-Kidney beans were one of those foods that I was reacting to for a period of time.
-So this chili is made with black beans.
-You can use black soybeans for an even lower carb count and if you’re looking to lower the carb count even further, you can easily omit the beans altogether and the chili will be just as scrumptious.
+Kidney beans were one of those foods that I was reacting to for some time.
+So, this chili is made with black beans.
+You can use black soybeans for an even lower carb count, and if you’re looking to lower the carb count even further, you can easily omit the beans altogether, and the chili will be just as delicious.

 Are Black Beans Keto?

 No, black beans are typically not on keto-friendly food lists.
-Legumes in general tend to be omitted when following a ketogenic diet.
+Legumes, in general, tend to be omitted when following a well-composed ketogenic diet.

-Black beans are higher in starch than other foods and they can be inflammatory for some folks.
+Black beans are higher in starch than other foods, and their phytic acid and lectin content can be inflammatory for some people.
+They can also trigger histamine in those with histamine intolerance.

 How Many Carbs Do Black Beans Have?